Journey to the Past: Music and lyrics

 According to Vibe's Jason King, "Journey to the Past" is a pop ballad that presents Aaliyah as a "vulnerable ingenue".
-While, Jennifer Warner labeled the song as an R&B tinged pop version of the original song.
+Mya Singleton from YardBarker also labeled the song as a pop ballad.
+Author Jennifer Warner said the song was an R&B tinged pop version of the original song.
 Musically, the track is a "departure from the brand of edgy R&B" Aaliyah had become known for singing.
 At the same time, however, it allowed the singer to truly showcase the power of her voice.
 Writing for Okayplayer, Thembisa Mshaka described Aaliyah's vocals as unexpectedly powerful while identifying the ballad as a "torch song".
-Billboard's Larry Flick described the single as a "lightweight shuffling ballad", to which Aaliyah "brings a subtle soul flavor."
-Daisy Jones of Dazed agreed that the singer's "caramel-smooth vocals gave this ultra-sugary ballad ... a gleaming R&B edge."
+Billboard's Larry Flick described the single as a "lightweight shuffling ballad", to which Aaliyah "brings a subtle soul flavor".
+Daisy Jones of Dazed agreed that the singer's "caramel-smooth vocals gave this ultra-sugary ballad ... a gleaming R&B edge".
+The song is composed in the key of D-flat major and is set in time signature of common time with a tempo of 88 beats per minute, while Aaliyah's vocal range spans from Bb♯3 to Eb♯5.
 Lyrically, she "pleads" the line "heart don't fail me now, courage don't desert me", according to Torment Saint: The Life of Elliott Smith author William Todd Schultz.